Terms and Conditions

-8.2 It shall be the Seller's responsibility to take all necessary steps to ensure that the current vehicle registration number is retained and that a new number is allocated prior to the Motor Vehicle being sold at the Auction whether or not CCA volunteers its services to effect that, and no liability shall attach to CCA in respect to any act or omission as a result
+8.2 It shall be the Seller's responsibility to complete the retention documentation prior to sale and offer the Motor Vehicle with a new V5c and allocated registration from the DVLA prior to the Motor Vehicle being sold at the Auction whether or not CCA volunteers its services to effect that, and no liability shall attach to CCA in respect to any act or omission as a result.

-10.1 CCA shall be entitled to deduct from the Hammer Price and retain an amount equal to 5% of the Hammer Price for vehicles and 15% for automobilia and lifestyle goods or such other sum agreed by CCA in writing ("Seller's Commission") plus VAT together with Expenses and any other sums due from the Seller to CCA.
+10.1 CCA shall be entitled to deduct from the Hammer Price and retain an amount equal to 5% plus VAT of the Hammer Price for Motor Vehicles and for 15% for automobilia and lifestyle goods or such other sum agreed by CCA in writing together with Expenses and any other sums due from the Seller to CCA.

 10.2 The Seller acknowledges CCA's right to retain the Buyer's Premium payable by the Buyer.

 11.1 Only on payment of the Purchase Price in cleared funds shall title in the Lot pass from the Seller to the Buyer.
-However, the risk in the Lot passes to the Buyer on the fall of the hammer.
-It is therefore, the responsibility of the Seller to insure the Lot before the hammer falls and the responsibility of the Buyer to insure the Lot after the hammer falls.
+However, the risk in the Lot passes to the Buyer as soon as the Lot is sold to the Buyer.
+The Lot is sold when the highest bid is accepted via the online bidding platform.
+It is therefore the responsibility of the Seller to insure the Lot before the Lot is sold and the responsibility of the Buyer to insure the Lot after the Lot is sold.

 11.2 CCA will not be responsible for any damage to or the loss or destruction of a Lot unless caused by the negligence of or other breach of duty by CCA, its employees or agents in the ordinary course of their duties to CCA and the Seller shall compensate CCA in full in respect of all other claims and proceedings brought against CCA in respect of any loss or damage to or destruction of the Lot.

-11.3 CCA will not be liable for any injury, loss or damage caused by any Lot or by the Seller's negligence of CCA, its employees or agents in the ordinary course of their duties to CCA.
+11.3 CCA will not be liable for any injury, loss or damage caused by any Lot or by the Seller's negligence, or that of the Seller's employees or agents in the ordinary course of their duties to CCA.
 The Seller shall compensate CCA in full in respect of all claims and proceedings brought against CCA in respect of injury, loss or damage caused by any Lot or by the Seller's negligence or breach of any obligation under the Terms.

-12.1 Subject to CCA's right of retention under Clause 3.2 and other provisions of this Clause 12, CCA shall pay the Sale Proceeds to the Seller not later than 14 Working Days after the Auction provided that the Purchase Price has been received in full by CCA.
+12.1 Subject to CCA's right of retention under Clause 3.2 and other provisions of this Clause 12, CCA shall pay the Sale Proceeds to the Seller not later than 14 Working Days after the Auction provided that the Purchase Price has been received in full by CCA and the Lot has been delivered to CCA.
 Unless an alternative method of payment has been agreed by CCA in writing, payment shall be made by telegraphic transfer.
 In the event of an unsettled hire purchase, finance agreement or any other charge or lien affecting the Lot CCA reserves the right to settle the amount due of such charges not exceeding the Sale Proceeds and if the Sale Proceeds are less than the charges outstanding the Seller will be responsible for the settlement of the balance forthwith.

 12.2 If the Purchase Price has not been received in full by CCA within the time specified in clause 12.1 CCA will pay the Sale Proceeds to the Seller within seven Working Days from when the Purchase Price is received in cleared funds from the Buyer.